ELIXIR-IIB-training/website/_posts/2017-09-27-train-the-trainer-salerno.md

 * How can I best assess whether learning has occurred?
 * What works in a classroom and what doesn't?
 * Etc.
-This course may be very helpful to you.

 ### Learning Objectives:
  * To get acquainted with Learning principles and how they apply to training